xzYue/odoo/doc/reference/workflows.rst

 Orders start in the *Draft* state, can be *Confirmed* by a user, and then either shipped (*Closed*) or *Canceled*.

-A company using Odoo may want to add discount support to orders, where sales staff has discretionary discounting powers up to 15%, but manager validation is required for discounts beyond 15%.
+A company using Modoo may want to add discount support to orders, where sales staff has discretionary discounting powers up to 15%, but manager validation is required for discounts beyond 15%.
 The workflow can be altered online to add the relevant steps without editing Python or XML files: